vspinu/zotelo/README.md

 Multiple Databases and Collections
 ----------------------------------

-You can list several files in `\thebibliography{...}`.
+You can list several files in `\thebibliography{...}` list.
 The first file is the primary database which you set and update with `C-c z s` and `C-c z u` respectively.
 All others are secondary databases.

-Usually one database is enough, but for some project you might want to use several zotero collections.
+Usually one database is enough, but for some projects you might want to use several zotero collections.
 Use `zotexo-export-secondary` (bound to `C-c z e`) to export any zotero collection into one of the secondary files.
 You will be asked to select a file and a collection to export.
 This way you can have as many databases and zotero collections as you want.

 Troubleshooting
 ===============